Joystream/community-repo/community-roadmap/LeadsJD.md

 - Distribution Lead / Deputy / Worker experience is preferred
 - High availability: First few days after a Lead is hired will require high availability and lots of work
-- Experience in manging team
+- Experience in managing team
 - Strong communication skills
 - Proficiency in English
 - Good Linux and Docker knowledge